 Theatre presents truths about the complexities of the human condition and of living in a fallen creation that groans for redemption.
 Here, we believe that we glorify the ultimate Creator when we, in His likeness, create theatre to represent and mirror life.
 Our productions strive to embrace the artist in every student, foster the growth of the individual and bring to light their creative gifts so they can build lives that matter.

 We stage two full-scale plays each year, including comedies, dramas, classics and modern works.
-In addition to our main stage season, we also offer "Second Stages Productions" – student or alumni directed and produced theatrical productions, ranging from scenes to full-length plays and musicals.
 Students from all academic disciplines are encouraged to take part in our shows, gaining experience in all aspects of production.

 Throughout this semester, we're offering a number of opportunities for our students to hone their skills and grow in their knowledge of theatre.
 These events are tailored primarily on CU students, with support from our alumni.
 We encourage you to connect with CU Theatre Advisor Caroline Cahoon to learn more about ways you can contribute to these or other theatrical experiences for our students.